Sergio Escalona: Minor leagues

+Major leagues

-Escalona made his major league debut on May 17, pitching a scoreless inning and striking out one batter against the Washington Nationals.
+Escalona made his major league debut on May 17, 2009, pitching a scoreless inning and striking out one batter against the Washington Nationals.
 The Phillies went on to defeat their opponents, 8–6; Escalona was the pitcher of record in the game, earning his maiden Non-minor League victory in his first game.
 This was the second consecutive victory by a rookie in a Phillies uniform, as Andrew Carpenter had earned his first victory the night before; the last time that had happened was 2007, when Cole Hamels and Kyle Kendrick won back-to-back games for the Phillies.

 Houston Astros

-On January 10, 2011, Escalona was acquired by the Houston Astros, in exchange for minor-league second baseman Albert Cartwright after being designated for assignment by the Phillies, a few days before.
+On January 10, 2011, Escalona was acquired by the Houston Astros, in exchange for minor league second baseman Albert Cartwright after being designated for assignment by the Phillies a few days prior.
 On May 10, Escalona was called up to replace Nelson Figueroa, who was designated for assignment.

 On March 24, 2012, the Astros announced that Escalona would undergo Tommy John surgery due to a torn ulnar collateral ligament in his left elbow, and will be out for the 2012 season.
+On November 1, Escalona was removed from the 40-man roster and sent outright to the Triple-A Oklahoma City RedHawks.

 On August 5, 2013, Escalona was suspended for 50 games by Major League Baseball for using performance-enhancing drugs from Biogenesis.

-On November 4, 2013, Escalona elected free agency.
+On November 4, Escalona elected free agency.